-A few other examples of professions associated with the internal protective instinct, are firemen, nurses, doctors or secret service men who are willing to lay down their life for the president.
+A few other examples of professions associated with the internal protective instinct are firemen, nurses, doctors or secret servicemen who are willing to lay down their life for the president.

 Another example of this instinct has been seen in several animals, but particularly in dogs and cats.
 There are numerous stories of a dog waking the family with a house fire, and they certainly protect their owners if they are physically attacked.
 Cats have been known to lie next to a dying person.
 They somehow seem to know when their owner is dying before anyone else.

-The dictionary definition of a gut instinct is an “inborn tendency to behave in a way characteristic of a species; natural, unlearned, predictable response to stimuli,” and “a primal psychic force or drive, as fear, love, or anger; specif., in Freudian analysis, either the life instinct (Eros) or the death instinct (Thanatos)".
+The dictionary definition of a gut instinct is an “inborn tendency to behave in a way characteristic of a species; natural, unlearned, predictable response to stimuli,” and “a primal psychic force or drive, as fear, love, or anger; specific., in Freudian analysis, either the life instinct (Eros) or the death instinct (Thanatos)".

 A gut instinct can help you make good decisions that are logical, rather than emotionally based.
 Some things can certainly interfere with making a good decision using gut instinct, such as alcohol, drugs, depression or other emotional problems.
 Knowing yourself, your strengths and weaknesses, plus accepting yourself as you are, will guide you down the right path most of the time.

 Views on Inborn Instinct